Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Pluralism as Ecological Diversity

 \subsection{Value Pluralism}

-The second question is: \emph{how do we measure how norms perform overall if they are to be effective in a plurality of norm environments?}

-Recalling that systems of norms range from the public, with universal appeal, to the most private, the problem of measuring norm performance is relevant at all levels of granularity, from an intra-agent and inter-agent perspective.
-The individual agent, and the organization, and whole communities form judgments about the performance of individual norms, and the problem of forming opinions about individual norms in a plurality of norm environments is rather ill-defined if it is the norm environment itself that frames what rational action is.
+The second question issued from normative pluralism is: \emph{how do we measure how norms perform overall if they are to be effective in a plurality of norm environments?} Systems of norms range from the public, with universal appeal, to the most private.
+Thus, the problem of measuring norm performance is relevant at all levels of granularity, and from an intra-agent and an inter-agent perspectives.
+Individual agents, organizations, and whole communities form judgments about the performance of individual norms, and the problem of forming opinions about individual norms in a plurality of norm environments is rather ill-defined if it is the norm environment itself that frames what rational action is.

 One might naively think of this problem as a quantitative one, of measuring overall levels of compliance.
 From the perspective of the values served by norms this is however typically ill-advised.
-A norm performs well if it works, or is complied with, in those environments where it is useful, and doesn't work, or is violated, in those environments where its value is outweighed by more important values served by other, competing norms that (should) take precedence.
+A norm performs well if it works, or is complied with, in those environments where it is useful, and does not work, or is violated, in those environments where its value is outweighed by more important values served by other, competing norms that (should) take precedence.
 As such, overall compliance levels do not necessarily mean something, if they are not properly scoped to a niche in which norms should be complied with.